Training Latent Diffusion Models with Interacting Particle Algorithms: INTERACTING PARTICLE LATENT DIFFUSION

 \subsection{A practical algorithm: IPLD}

 While amenable to theoretical analysis, the algorithm defined by~(\ref{eq:disc_theta}--\ref{eq:disc_par}) performs poorly in practice when applied to models of the sort we are interested in for several reasons.
-We deal with these one at a time and obtain a practical version well-suited to modern computing environments.
+We deal with these one at a time and obtain a practical discretization, Interacting Particle Latent Diffusion (\textsc{ IPLD}), which is well-suited to modern computing environments.